-This funding can only be spent for its intended purpose according to parameters (e.g. eligible activities and expenses) set out by the Field Services Branch of the ministry each school year.
-Any unspent funding must be reported as deferred revenue for future spending within the Areas of Intervention component.
+This funding can only be spent for its intended purpose according to parameters (e.g., eligible activities and expenses) set out by the Field Services Branch of the ministry each school year.
+Any unspent funding must be reported as deferred revenue for future spending within the Areas of Intervention component within the Language Grant.

-School boards are required to continue reporting their expenses and data for specified activities through projections and a final report to the Field Services Branch via the ministry's regional offices.
+School boards are required to report their expenses and data for specified activities through projections and a final report to the Field Services Branch via the ministry's regional offices.